 - 1. Select and coach individual participants in the skills necessary for excellent achievement in the sport. - 2.
 Plan and schedule a regular program of practice in season. - 3.
 Work closely with the athletic director in scheduling interscholastic contests. - 4.
 Maintain and recommend the purchase of equipment, supplies and uniforms. - 5.
 Maintain the necessary physical forms, insurance eligibility forms and records as required by ASAA, KPSAA, and the local school. - 6.
 Oversee the safety conditions of the facility or the area in which the assigned sport is conducted at all times students are present. - 7.
 Establish performance criteria for participation in interscholastic competition in the sport. - 8.
 Enforce discipline and sportsmanlike behavior at all times.
 Establish and oversee penalties for breach of such standards by individual students. - 9.
 Maintain personal/professional conduct and dress standards commensurate with the ideals of the KPBSD interscholastic activity program. - 10.
 Be familiar with all pertinent rules, regulations, policies and procedures of ASAA, the regional affiliate, KPSAA and the local school. - 11.
 Perform other duties pertinent to the sport as assigned by the principal or designee. - 12.
 Share responsibilities listed under Section X, Athletic Director's Responsibilities, as delegated by the principal (for schools not having an athletic director). - 13.
 Ensure that chaperones accompany each sex for all school-sponsored, overnight activities and ensure appropriate behavior occurs. - 14.
 Agree to the use of the High School Coach's Evaluation Form (Appendix E).
 This form is for use by the administrator, athletic director and/or the activity sponsor for the purpose of improvement only. - 15.
-Be currently certified in first aid as required by ASAA regulation, and have a fully equipped first aid kit on hand. - 16.
+Be currently certified in first aid as required by ASAA regulation, and have a fully equipped first aid kit on hand.

+Additionally ASAA requires certifications for all coaches including: ASAA Coaches Education Program (comprised of: NFHS Fundamentals of Coaching, American Red Cross Sports First Aid, ASAA Component), Heads Up: Concussion in High School Sports, and for coaches of fall sports the Guide to Heat Acclimatization and Illness is also required.
+ASAA also recommends AED training and CPR training. - 16.
 Possess and be familiar with the national federation handbook for his/her sport. - 17.
 Develop sport manager job descriptions, which include locker room responsibilities.
 The descriptions must be on file with the athletic director/principal prior to the start of the season. - 18.
 Be responsible for filling out an accident report for any significant injury and filing it with the student's health records. - 19.
 In most cases it is not appropriate for coaches to have their own children accompany the team and be present in the bench area. - 20.
 Have all training rules and regulations signed by parents and on file with the building administrator. - 21.
-Distribute written guidelines for earning a letter. - 22.
-To immediately report any KPSAA policy/rule violations to the building administrator.
+Distribute written guidelines for earning a letter.

+22. To immediately report any KPSAA policy/rule violations to the building administrator.